asamm/locus-addon-wearables/README.md

 - open gradle project with Android Studio
 - setup global gradle properties, mainly debug keystore - please refer to [Locus API, using global parameters.](https://github.com/asamm/locus-api/wiki/Adding-Locus-API-to-project#using-global-parameters)
 - run device and wear modules

+## Debugging

+### Device part
+After importing the project, go to run configurations - launch options - launch - select "Nothing".
+Since device part has no UI, AS will not be able to run the project saying "Default Activity not found" until Launch: Nothing is selected

+### Wear
+- You can debug on both real device (over WiFi or BT) or using the Emulator paired with a phone.
+Follow the instructions [here](https://developer.android.com/training/wearables/apps/debugging)
+- When pairing emulator for debug with the phone follow [these instructions(https://developer.android.com/training/wearables/apps/creating)
+   - Mainly apart from enabling developer options and ADB debugging on both the phone and the emulated watch, you must also call ```adb -d forward tcp:5601 tcp:5601``` from the computer console to properly forward adb commands.
+Call this once command before pairing the watch with the phone or before debugging.
+   - Also in the Wear OS app on the phone there are no watches visible when connecting new watch.
+Tap menu icon in the top right and select "Pair with an emulator" option.